-Excretion is primarily via faeces (61%), with renal elimination of unchanged active substance and metabolites accounting for 16% of the administered dose.
-Sunitinib and its primary active metabolite were the major compounds identified in plasma, urine, and faeces, representing 91.5%, 86.4%, and 73.8% of radioactivity in pooled samples, respectively.
-Minor metabolites were identified in urine and faeces, but generally were not found in plasma.
-Total oral clearance (CL/F) was 34-62 L/h.
-Following oral administration in healthy volunteers, the elimination half-lives of sunitinib and its primary active desethyl metabolite are approximately 40-60 hours and 80-110 hours, respectively.
+Excretion is primarily via feces (61%) with renal elimination of drug and metabolites accounting for 16% of the administered dose.
+Sunitinib and its primary active metabolite were the major drug-related compounds identified in plasma, urine and feces, representing 91.5%, 86.4% and 73.8% of radioactivity in pooled samples, respectively.
+Minor metabolites were identified in urine and feces, but generally were not found in plasma.
+Total oral clearance (CL/F) ranged from 34-62 L/h with an inter-patient variability of 40%.
+Following administration of a single oral dose in healthy volunteers, the terminal half-lives of sunitinib and its primary active desethyl metabolite were approximately 40-60 hours, and 80-110 hours, respectively.